telerik/fiddler-docs/KnowledgeBase/ImportExportFormats.md

 Custom Import and Export Classes
 --------------------------------

 Beyond these default formats, developers can create their own Import and Export classes by implementing the [ISessionImporter and ISessionExporter][6] interfaces using any .NET language.
-There’s no particular requirement that the classes store data in a file—you could build a class that saves or loads traffic from a local database or a data store in the cloud.
+There is no particular requirement that the classes store data in a file.
+You could build a class that saves or loads traffic from a local database or a data store in the cloud.

 [1]: http://blogs.msdn.com/b/ie/archive/2010/04/22/ie9-developer-tools-network-tab.aspx
 [2]: http://groups.google.com/group/http-archive-specification/web/har-1-1-spec